-ALTHOUGH THEY WERE BORN ON THE SAME DAY, Medicare and Medicaid are not identical twins.
-And even though they have been around for 55 years, many people still confuse these government-backed two health care programs.
+Although they were created at the same time, Medicare and Medicaid are not identical twins.
+And even though they’ve been around for almost 60 years, many people still confuse these two government-backed health care programs.

-— Medicaid is a combined state and federal program that provides health coverage to those who have a very low income, regardless of age.
+— Medicaid is a combined state and federal program that provides health coverage to those who have low incomes, regardless of the person’s age.

 Some people may be eligible for both Medicare and Medicaid, known as dually eligible, and can qualify for both programs.
-The two programs work together to provide health coverage and lower costs, the MRC says.
-And although Medicare and Medicaid are both health insurance programs administered by the government, there are differences in the services they cover and in the ways costs are shared.
+The two programs provide health coverage and lower costs for the people enrolled in the programs.
+Although Medicare and Medicaid are both health insurance programs administered by the government, there are differences in the services they cover and their costs.

-Medicare is a federal health insurance program.
-According to the Department of Health and Human Services, the program pays medical bills from trust funds that working people have paid into during their employment.
-It offers essentially the same coverage and costs everywhere in the United States and is overseen by the Centers for Medicare & Medicaid Services, an agency of the federal government.
+Medicare offers essentially the same coverage and costs everywhere in the United States and is overseen by the Centers for Medicare & Medicaid Services, an agency of the federal government.

 — You receive retirement benefits or are eligible to receive benefits from Social Security or the Railroad Retirement Board.

 — You or your spouse had Medicare-covered government employment.

 If you’re under age 65, you can get Part A without having to pay premiums if: